p0p4k/vits2_pytorch/README.md

 ## Jupyter Notebook for initial experiments
 - [x] check the 'notebooks' folder for my initial implemntations of the modules.
 - [x] contains Google Colab notebook for training LJ Speech dataset as an example.
+- [x] Check 'Discussion' page for training logs and tensorboard links and other community contributions.

 ## pre-requisites
 1. Python >= 3.6